Pantheon supports setting a

 STYX-KEY_android: The text

 STYXKEY.tablet: The only valid characters are a-z, A-Z, 0-9, hyphens ("-"), and underscores ("_")

-WordPress does not by default set cache headers, 404 or otherwise.
+WordPress does not set cache headers by default, 404 or otherwise.
 If your site has a Permalinks option set other than default, WordPress will return your theme's 404 page.
 Unless a plugin sets cache friendly headers, your 404 page will not be cached.

-The following is the "Cache-Busting Cookie Patterns" section from Pantheon's Varnish configuration (.vcl) file for your reference.
-Advanced Drupal and WordPress developers should reference this if they have any questions regarding what cookie patterns Varnish will not cache.
+.vcl) file for your reference.
+Advanced Drupal and WordPress developers should reference this code if they have any questions regarding what cookie patterns the Global CDN will not cache:

 NO_CACHE S+ESS[a-z0-9]+ fbs[a-z0-9_]+ SimpleSAML[A-Za-z]+ PHPSESSID wordpress[A-Za-z0-9_]* wp-[A-Za-z0-9_]+ comment_author_[a-z0-9_]+ duo_wordpress_auth_cookie duo_secure_wordpress_auth_cookie bp_completed_create_steps # BuddyPress cookie used when creating groups bp_new_group_id # BuddyPress cookie used when creating groups wp-resetpass-[A-Za-z0-9_]+ (wp_)?woocommerce[A-Za-z0-9_-]+ amazon_Login_[A-Za-z0-9_]+